ryanjamurphy/Autotag-new-records-in-DEVONthink/DEVONthink 3 Autotagging/README.md

 ## Autotag with concordance
 ### Use:
-Runs `Tag with Concordance` on Smart Rule-identified records.
+Runs `Tag with Concordance` on Smart Rule-identified records, such as those identified by the Smart Rule [described in this post](https://talk.macpowerusers.com/t/whats-your-favorite-devonthink-feature-other-than-search-and-see-also/12362/12).

 ### How to install
 Place this script in the DEVONthink Scripts `Smart Rules` folder.
 Include it as a step in a Smart Rule action.